The 1-Day Short Inca Trail to Machu Picchu

 High Quality Service & Safety

-You will meet your guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our porters.
-The meeting will be at 6:00 PM the evening before the trip begins.
+You’ll meet your trekking guide and group in our office for an orientation before your hike.
+The meeting will be at 5:00 pm the evening before the trip begins.

 All Salkantay Trekking guides have received specialized training in first aid.
 We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergency situations (altitude sickness, traveller’s diarrhoea, cuts, scrapes, etc.) as well as oxygen.
+Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
 If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.

-We have telephone service available 24 hours/day for ease of communication and preparation with the agency leading up to your trek.
+We have telephone service available 24 hours/day for ease of communication with Salkantay Trekking leading up to your hike.

 One cloth snack bag per person

-To avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.
+To avoid the usage of plastic bags that contaminate our environment, we'll give you a cloth bag for your snacks.

-You will be picked up from your hotel in the morning and will travel by private transportation to KM 104, the starting point of the trek.
+- You will be picked up from your hotel in the morning and will travel by our private transportation to Ollantaytambo train station.